 And for me, when I’m looking at penny stocks, most of them are going to continue selling off.
-So the probability of most of these stocks to sell off, or the probability of me choosing one penny stocks that’s going to run higher, are kind of against me, so it’s better off for me to find stocks that are ready to break down, if they’re at that $7 - $9 level, trading lighter volume, or popping from the $1 to the $10, more than likely it’s going to come back, it’s gong to probably come back to the $5 range, because that’s a better price.
+So the probability of most of these stocks to sell off, or the probability of me choosing one penny stocks that are going to run higher, are kind of against me, so it’s better off for me to find stocks that are ready to break down, if they’re at that $7 - $9 level, trading lighter volume, or popping from the $1 to the $10, more than likely it’s going to come back, it’s going to probably come back to the $5 range, because that’s a better price.

 Look at statistics and probability

-It’s kind of like, imagine a cellphone in this day and age, you might get a cellphone for $100, then you might also pay $600 for a cellphone.
+It’s kind of like, imagine a cellphone in this day and age, and you might get a cell phone for $100, then you might also pay $600 for a cellphone.
 But let’s say cellphone prices skyrocket it to $2000 per phone, that’s a little bit extreme, you would think, maybe they’re increasing in price, but they’re not going to be $2000, they may come down to $800, $900, $1000, but $2000 compared to where they are right now, it’s a little extreme.

 That’s what you do with the stock market, where you’re trading, you’re looking at statistics and probability, the chances of those things.